Serena Southerlyn: Character overview

-Southerlyn joins the District Attorney's office in the 2001 episode "Who Let the Dogs Out?" as an assistant district attorney, replacing Abbie Carmichael (Angie Harmon).
+Southerlyn joins the District Attorney's office in the 2001 episode "Who Let The Dogs Out?" as an assistant district attorney, replacing Abbie Carmichael (Angie Harmon).
 She worked under District Attorneys Nora Lewin (Dianne Wiest) and Arthur Branch (Fred Thompson) and Executive Assistant District Attorney Jack McCoy (Sam Waterston).
 She was the second longest serving junior ADA in the history of the series, having served three complete seasons and half of a fourth.

 Southerlyn often disagrees with McCoy over their trial strategies in cases where she sees the defendant's crime as a by-product of social circumstances, such as homelessness or racism.
 She has an especially troubled relationship with Branch, a conservative who replaced Lewin as District Attorney in 2002.
 There is some nuance in her political outlook, however; she takes a hardline stance against illegal immigration, and sees the Miranda Warning as "trite" and a "hollow formality".

 Notable conflicts in the series

-In the 2002 episode "DR 1-102", Southerlyn is brought before the New York Supreme Court, Appellate Division's Disciplinary Committee after promising to get legal help for a murder suspect who had taken hostages, to get him to release his prisoners.
+In 2002, Southerlyn is brought before the New York Supreme Court, Appellate Division's Disciplinary Committee after promising to get legal help for a murder suspect who had taken hostages, to get him to release his prisoners.
 The man had a knife to a woman's throat and demanded a lawyer.
 Southerlyn, who happened to be in the area, volunteered to enter the store where the holdup was taking place, to negotiate the hostage's release.
 Since the man had asked for a lawyer, the committee attempts to paint Southerlyn's actions as fraudulent, since she was supposedly representing herself as his lawyer (which she denies), when she was in fact a district attorney.
-McCoy, who had been brought before the committee himself in the 1998 episode "Monster", represents her.
+McCoy, who had been brought before the committee four years earlier, represents her.
 She is reprimanded, but keeps her law license.

+Southerlyn is a graduate of (the fictional) Hudson University law school.
+In a 2003 trial, opposing counsel is her old professor of criminal law.
+He goads her by saying he remembers her as an A− student; she responds that she got an A, before adding that she never approved of his clients.

 In several episodes, Southerlyn is portrayed as opposing the death penalty, which often puts her in a difficult ethical position when working with McCoy and Branch, who both support capital punishment.